Sylviane Finck-Lozada

 • Associated Vehicle(s) Yellow 2001 Nissan Xterra (accounted for)

 • Distinguishing Characteristics Caucasian female.
 Brown hair, green eyes.
+Sylviane was born in Belgium.

 Details of Disappearance

 Sylviane was last seen in East Baton Rouge Parish, Louisiana on July 5, 2011.
 She spoke to her family in Belgium that day; they talked to each other on a daily basis.
 She has never been heard from again.
-At the time of her disappearance, she lived on Springlake Drive off Bluebonnet Boulevard with her husband, Oscar A. Lozada, and their young daughter.
+At the time of her disappearance, she lived on Springlake Drive off Bluebonnet Boulevard with her husband, Oscar A. Lozada, and their four-year-old daughter.
 A photo of Oscar is posted with this case summary.

 Their relationship was troubled.
 In December 2010, Sylviane called the police and said Oscar had thrown things at her during an argument, and later that month she went to the hospital for treatment and told the medical staff her husband had pushed her down.
 She didn't press charges in either instance because, she said, she was afraid Oscar would take their daughter out of the country.

-On July 9, four days after Sylviane's disappearance, Oscar and their child flew from Baton Rouge to Dallas, Texas and then to Venezuela.
+On July 9, four days after Sylviane's disappearance, Oscar and their child flew from Baton Rouge to Dallas, Texas and then to Oscar's native Venezuela.
 They were supposed to fly back on July 14, but never did.
 Oscar told police he'd gone there for medical reasons, but he also asked a family friend to sell his yellow 2001 Nissan Xterra and give him the money because he and the child didn't intend to return to the U.S.

 Oscar told investigators he thought Sylviane had left him for another man who lived in Colombia, but her passport and bank card weren't used after her disappearance.
 Authorities determined he'd purchased nine five-gallon buckets and fifteen bags of concrete mix the day Sylviane's disappearance, and these items couldn't be accounted for.

-Updated 2 times since October 12, 2004.
-Last updated September 15, 2018; details of disappearance updated.
+Updated 3 times since October 12, 2004.
+Last updated October 30, 2024; details of disappearance updated.